eye-division/madiacharya/_workshops/cabinet-of-curiosities.md

   found materials and objects collected in our natural environment.
 The objects and materials were especially collected for this project from the Dorset coast after a storm.
-The project was inspired by the work of **Kiki Smith** and was part of the public program for the exhibition '**I am a Wanderer**'.
-The concept of the '*Wunderkammer*' , a private and spiritual place created with the idea of nature being linked to art was key to this project.
+The project was inspired by the work of **Kiki Smith** and was part of the public program for the exhibition ‘**I am a Wanderer**’.
+The concept of the ‘*Wunderkammer*’ , a private and spiritual place created with the idea of nature being linked to art was key to this project.
 It was a way of exploring the boundaries between natural and artificial materials and how they can connect with each other.
 Participants created these unique and